 K^- .
 Just like its antiparticle, the K^- has two identifying cuts; the vertex and timing cuts.
 The vertex cut is used to eliminate any parent state of the K^- that may have a longer lifetime and therefore a detached vertex.
 The cut used is identical to those found and described in the Target section, specifically Figure [4.2a] and Figure [4.2b].
-The timing cuts (Δ T) for the K^- are for the BCAL, FCAL, and TOF sub detectors. Δ T is defined as the difference between the reconstructed vertex time for the particle and the time when the photon beam arrived.
+The timing cuts for the K^- are for the BCAL, FCAL, and TOF sub detectors.
 Since the timing distributions from data (Figure [4.19]) have too much background in them, a Monte Carlo sample of $\gamma p \to pX; X \to \phi \eta; \phi \to K^+K^-; \eta \to \gamma \gamma$ was generated, simulated, and then reconstructed.
 This greatly reduces the background that is present in the timing plots and therefore can be used to estimate a proper timing cut for the K^- and the sub detectors used to measure its time.
 Examples of these distributions and their associated projections onto the timing axis are given in Figure [4.20] through Figure [4.25].
 It should be noted that in many of the Monte Carlo plots, there appears to be an additional band from a particle with less mass.
 This is a consequence of using the hdgeant simulator, which will decay particles while in flight.
 Therefore, the band inside the Monte Carlo plots arises from the weak decay of a kaon to a muon and a neutrino.
 A summary of all of the timing cuts used for the K^- as well as all other final state particles is given in Table [4.1].